 But I was surprised to see the IBR, Income Based Repayment, program on the American Education Services site, click here.
 Both AES and SallieMae offer some form of extended repayment terms.

-I had the following questions that I’d like for you to answer before I can answer your question. offer advice in the comments section please feel free to participate.Big Hug!
+If any reader wants to offer advice in the comments section please feel free to participate.Big Hug!